Alistair1231/my-userscripts/EvolveIdleSavegameBackup.md

 I lost my save game 😞, so I created a quick backup solution using GitHub Gist to store save data.

 ### Key Features:
 - **Automatic Upload:** On first use, you'll be prompted to enter your Gist ID and Personal Access Token.
-These credentials are stored as plain text in the Userscript storage.
+These credentials are stored as plain text in the local storage.
 The token must have the `gist` scope.
 - **Manual Setup:** You need to manually create the Gist and enter its ID in the settings.
 - **Export Settings:** Saves are exported to the filename specified in the settings.
 - **Import Flexibility:** Import your save from any file in the Gist, making it easy to restore data after switching devices or PCs.